 In a final step, we amend the output of the CBOW model for a few ambiguously defined job titles.
 These final amendments have no discernible impact on aggregate trends in task content, on role within-occupation shifts in accounting for aggregate task changes, or on the role of shifts in the demand for tasks in accounting for increased earnings inequality.
 First, for job titles which include "server" and which do not also include a food-service-related word - banquet, bartender, cashier, cocktail, cook, dining, food, or restaurant - we substitute an SOC code beginning with 3530 with the SOC code for computer systems analysts (151121).
 Second, for job titles which contain the word "programmer," do not include the words "cnc" or "machine," we substitute SOC codes beginning with 5140 or 5141 with the SOC code for computer programmers (151131).
 Finally, for job titles which contain the word "assembler" and do not contain a word referring to manufacturing assembly work - words containing the strings electronic, electric, machin, mechanical, metal, and wire - we substitute SOC codes beginning with 5120 with the SOC code of computer programmers (151131).
-The amendments, which alter the SOC codes for approximately 0.2 percent of ads in our data set, are necessary for ongoing work in which we explore the role of new technologies in the labor market.
+The amendments, which alter the SOC codes for approximately 0.2 percent of ads in our data set, are necessary our paper New Technologies and the Labor Market.
 Certain words refer both to a job title unrelated to new technologies as well as to new technologies.
 By linking the aforementioned job titles to SOCs that have no exposure to new technologies, we would be vastly overstating the rates at which food service staff or manufacturing production workers adopt new ICT software.
 On the other hand, since these ads represent a small portion of the ads referring to computer programmer occupations, lumping the ambiguous job titles with the computer programmer SOC codes will only have a minor effect on the assessed technology adoption rates for computer programmers.